nottaro/littleroot/content/11Chemistry/Nanomaterials.md

 ### AFM - Atomic-force Microscopy
 -   3D characterisation of nanoparticles with sub-nanometre resolution
--   Can directly create images of nanoparticles with dimensions between 0.5 to 50+ nanometres
+-   Can directly create images of nanoparticles with dimensions between 0.5 to 50+ nano-metres

 ## Safety of Nanoparticles: